kailash-manasarovar/statement/docs/timeline/2026/february.md

 - It was an urgent message we were hearing everywhere; something we must do as soon as possible, or else!
 - We read it in our magazines, we heard it in our gangsta-rap; it was inordinately clear what we had to do, and as soon as possible or we would just be nobodies!!!
 - And, there was no alternative either.
-- So, being a high achiever, a go-getter, quite competitive really - and having no idea that I was being manipulated by the patriarchy in it's most sinister porn-addict form - I sought to do what I was told was going to be good for me.
+- So, being a high achiever, a go-getter, quite competitive really - and having no idea that I was being manipulated by the patriarchy in it's most sinister porn-addict form - I sought to do what I believed was going to be good for me.
 - I vomited all night afterwards.
 - Simon took some nice black and white pictures of me one afternoon and developed them.
 - It was the year of the Lockerbie disaster and the year before the North London rape gangs got hold of me and took my life from me.